 These SoCs are the best performing Mali-400 devices out there.
 They are proper speed-daemons.
 The exynos 42xx series has a dual A9, whereas the exynos 44xx series has a quad A9.
 All come with a Mali-400MP4.

-All exynos 4 devices come with binary only u-boot.
-This means that Samsung, and its device makers, are violating the GPL.
+Some exynos 4 devices might still come with binary only u-boot.
+This means that samsung or some device makers, might still be violating the GPL.

 The Odroids are small developer boards with many possible connections.
 The Odroid-x2/u2 is hyperfast, as it can clock the 4 A9s to 2GHz, and the Mali-400MP4 can clock up to 640MHz.
 This makes for a nice high-end benchmarker, and a good comparison for the comparatively meek A10.